-HOUSTON – Houston is no stranger to impactful industrial fires, many that have claimed dozens and dozens of lives over the years.
+HOUSTON – Houston is no stranger to impactful industrial incidents, many that have claimed dozens and dozens of lives over the years.

-The Friday blast at a company in Spring Branch that killed two and injured at least 20 people, is another reminder of the dangers that exist.
+The chemical leak that killed two people and injured 30 others at LyondellBasell’s La Porte plant is another reminder of the dangers that exist.

-Here’s a look at some of the most significant industrial fires and explosions to occur in the area’s history.
+Here’s a look at some of the most significant industrial incidents, including fires, explosions and chemical leaks, to occur in the area’s history.

 1. Texas City disaster

 When it happened: April 16, 1947

 Where it happened: Port of Texas City, Texas at Galveston Bay.

 What happened: A fire started on the SS Grandcamp (docked in the port) and detonated 2,200 tons of ammonium nitrate.
 This created more fires and explosions in other ships and oil-storage facilities.
 In total, 581 people died.
 Only one member of the Texas City Fire Department survived.

 2. Texas City Refinery explosion

 Where it happened: BP's Texas City refinery in Texas City.